During this time

 If you need help we want you to know there are resources available.
 We are in this together and we will be back, stronger than ever.

 The Office of Wellbeing coordinates the Wake Forest University Alcohol and Other Drugs (AOD) misuse prevention, education, and intervention program.
-The mission of the WFU AOD is to gain a greater understanding of the dynamics of alcohol and other drug misuse in our community, provide education, behavioral intervention and support, and resources to individuals and groups, and empower students to make healthy choices.
+The mission of the WFU AOD program is to gain a greater understanding of the dynamics of alcohol and other drug misuse in our community, provide prevention and education programming, intervention and support services, and resources to individuals and groups, and empower students to make healthy choices.

 - Universal, selected, and indicated prevention campaigns targeting risk behaviors and risky times/events

 - Lectures and presentations

 - Brief Alcohol Screening and Intervention for College Students (BASICS)